⚠️⚠️⚠️

 Additional functionality

-demografr also provides a couple of functions designed to make troubleshooting a little easier.
+demografr also provides a couple of functions designed to make development (and troubleshooting) a little easier.

 For instance, assuming we have priors set up as above, we can visualize the prior distribution(s) like this: